Free Shipping on all orders over 200 sfr.

 At FW, quality is sustainability.
-Ensuring our products stand the test of time is the first, most obvious step we take to reduce our impact.
+Ensuring our products stand the test of time is the first and most obvious step we take to reduce our impact.
 Following our product care instructions will help you to take care of your garment and your environment.

-Specific washing instructions per garment are listed on the tags that come affixed to our products.
+Specific washing instructions per garment are listed on the tags that are attached to our products.
 Always follow the care label instructions for your specific garment.
-In general, in order to best care for your garment and your environment, wash sparingly—that is to say, only when absolutely necessary—at a cool or cold temperature.
+In general, in order to best care for your garment and your environment, wash sparingly at a cool or cold temperature.
 With regards to your washing machine, reducing the rotation speed and wash-cycle length will cut down on energy use and reduce stress on the fibers in the garments.
 If possible, hand wash and spot clean dirty areas with warm water, eco detergent and a sponge.
-It is always recommended that you hang dry your clothing.
-You may consider turning your garments inside out on the dry line to reduce fading effects of the sun.

 It is recommended that you use an eco detergent that is suited to the garment you are washing.
 We always advise against the use of fabric softeners as they have a negative impact on the environment and also the garments’ performance; fabric softeners will deposit a waxy coating on the surface of your garments’ fabric, affecting wicking properties.
 A mild, non-toxic, biodegradable powdered laundry soap is generally a safe bet.
 Do not use bleach.